 For longer term impact, tracking citations to your work can be interesting.
 Citations are often used as a measure of a researcher's or institution's impact and are often part of international league tables.

-Track citations to your research outputs via tools such as Google Scholar, Web of Science, Scopus, Dimensions or Microsoft Academic.
+Track citations to your research outputs via tools such as Google Scholar, Web of Science, Scopus, or Dimensions.
 If someone is citing you, they may be interested in your next paper.

 If your output has been added to an institutional repository, such as CentAUR, you can also track downloads of your work from the repository.